Relationship OCD (ROCD): Symptoms, Tips, and ERP Treatment

 ERP stands for exposure and response prevention therapy.
 It is a type of Cognitive Behavioural Therapy (CBT).
 It is an effective treatment option for treating ROCD.
 It involves exposing yourself to the thoughts and situations that trigger your obsessions.
 It also consists in eliminating compulsive behaviours.
 Over time, this helps reduce the power of the obsessions.

 Treating ROCD can be tricky because the rituals look very different than your typical OCD with contamination fears.
 The rituals can look like coping strategies (e.g. positive self-talk or mental rituals), which many therapists will overlook.
-Many therapists may inadvertently teach you “coping strategies” that will turn into rituals.
+Many therapists may inadvertently teach you “coping strategies” that will become rituals.

 Learn about ERP for OCD.